SmartDataAnalytics/lodservatory/README.md

 **Work in progress**

-This repository features community datasets about SPARQL endpoints and datasets using the [DCAT2](https://www.w3.org/TR/vocab-dcat-2/) data model as the back bone.
+This repository features community datasets about SPARQL endpoints and datasets using the [DCAT2](https://www.w3.org/TR/vocab-dcat-2/) and [Service Description](https://www.w3.org/TR/sparql11-service-description/) data models as the backbone.

 What the community gets from this